 - Increased thirst

 - Blood in the urine (hematuria).

 - An increase in the frequency and amount of urination.

-Causes of Renal Failure In Dogs
+Causes of Chronic Kidney Failure in Dogs

 Causes of kidney failure can include kidney disease, urinary obstruction (obstruction of the urinary tract or of the ureters), certain prescription medications, lymphoma, diabetes mellitus, and genetic (genetic) elements.